Death of Yuri Gagarin: Official explanation given for the crash

 The 29-volume report of the committee was classified and its details became known to the public from interviews of its members.
 The causes and the conditions during the crash remain unclear.

 An analysis of the cabin's clock and Gagarin's hand proved that the disaster happened at 10:31, around a minute after Gagarin's last contact.

-The conclusion of the committee was the following: due to the changes in the air environment during the flight (the details weren't specified) the crew made an abrupt maneuver resulting in a spin.
+The conclusion of the committee was the following: due to the changes in the air environment during the flight (the details were not specified) the crew made an abrupt maneuver resulting in a spin.
 Despite the crew's efforts to reinstate the engine in a horizontal direction, the aircraft crashed in the ground resulting in the death of the pilots.
 No deficiencies or technical errors in the plane were found.
-The chemical analysis of the remains and the pilots' blood didn't find any external chemical substance.
+The chemical analysis of the remains and the pilots' blood did not find any external chemical substance.

 A KGB committee did separate research, in order to prove according to "its own line" if any conspiracy, act of terrorism, or any ill intent existed.
 The KGB's report, declassified in March 2003, dismissed various conspiracy theories and instead indicated the actions of airbase personnel contributed to the crash.
 The report states that an air-traffic controller provided Gagarin with outdated weather information and that by the time of his flight, conditions had deteriorated significantly.
 Ground crew also left external fuel tanks attached to the aircraft.
 Gagarin's planned flight activities needed clear weather and no outboard tanks.
 The investigation concluded Gagarin's aircraft entered a spin, either due to a bird strike or because of a sudden move to avoid another aircraft.
 Because of the out-of-date weather report, the crew believed their altitude was higher than it was and could not react properly to bring the MiG-15 out of its spin.
 Another theory, advanced in 2005 by the original crash investigator, hypothesizes that a cabin air vent was accidentally left open by the crew or the previous pilot, leading to oxygen deprivation and leaving the crew incapable of controlling the aircraft.
 A similar theory, published in Air & Space magazine, is that the crew detected the open vent and followed procedure by executing a rapid dive to a lower altitude.
 This dive caused them to lose consciousness and crash.